Ruth Adler: Works

 The theme of her thesis (1983) is legal intervention in the lives of children.
 It was published as a book in 1985 Taking Juvenile Justice Seriously.

 Legacy

 Adler's obituary in The Independent describes her three passionate concerns:

 'Her life was driven by three passionate concerns: for justice, for children and for her family.
 To all these she brought a formidable intelligence, unflagging energy, extraordinary determination and, above all, generosity of spirit and loving kindness.
 These passions were to touch the lives of countless people'.

 There is a plaque dedicated to Ruth Adler in the garden of University of Edinburgh Day Nursery.

 University of Edinburgh School of Law sponsor an annual Ruth Adler Memorial Lecture on Human Rights.
-Prominent speakers include Shami Chakrabarti in 2016; Sir Stephen Sedley (2015) Professor Christopher McCrudden (2013) Professor Conor Gearty (2009).
+Prominent speakers include Shami Chakrabarti in 2016, Sir Stephen Sedley (2015), Professor Christopher McCrudden (2013), and Professor Conor Gearty (2009).

 The Ruth Adler prize is awarded annually to the best student in the Ordinary course Critical Legal Thinking.